-Since being founded in 2006, Stokes Rousseau has developed from a project management company focusing on Heritage Restoration, into a reputable construction and project management firm, providing varied and specialised services to government and commercial clients.
+Since 2006, Stokes Rousseau has developed into a reputable construction and project management firm, providing varied and specialised services to government and commercial clients.

-Our broadened focus allows us to undertake a greater range of projects, providing clients with higher finishing standards on commercial projects while also continuing to undertake unique projects with a heritage nature or cultural significance.
+Our broad focus allows us to undertake a range of projects, providing clients with higher finishing standards on commercial projects while also continuing to undertake unique projects with a heritage nature or cultural significance.

 We strive to provide our clients with value for money, quality in construction, excellent service and create an environment for our personnel that is: